conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

 # Folder and Files Structure

-ConanCenterIndex has a specific structure for it's recipes, this allows the [build service](../README.md#the-build-service) to work most efficiently.
+ConanCenterIndex has a specific structure for its recipes, this allows the [build service](../README.md#the-build-service) to work most efficiently.

 <!-- toc -->